segmentio/stats/README.md

 )

 func main() {
-    // Creates a new datadog client reporting the state of the default stats
+    // Creates a new datadog client publishing emtrics to localhost:8125 dd := datadog.NewClient("localhost:8125")
-    // engine to localhost:8125.
-    dd := datadog.NewDefaultClient()

-    // Close the client before the application terminates to ensure the latest
+    // Register the client so it receives metrics from the default engine. stats.Register(dd)

-    // state of the stats engine was reported. defer dd.Close()
+    // Flush the default stats engine on return to ensure all buffered
+    // metrics are sent to the dogstatsd server. defer stats.Flush()

     // That's it!
 Metrics produced by the application will now be reported!
     // ...